nbalepur/SIGNLL-Fall-2020/README.md

 # Special Interest Group for Natural Language Learning (SIGNLL) Projects

+**To learn more about SIGNLL and see the projects for yourself, feel free to visit our website [here](https://nbalepur.github.io/SIGNLL-Fall-2020/)**

 SIGNLL is an organization committed to the learning and exploration of various Natural Language Processing and Machine Learning Topics.
 As one of the many subcommittees of the UIUC chapter of [ACM](acm.illinois.edu), we taught various lessons and walked through different Python projects to give a taste of this subfield of computer science.
 This repository contains the code and different materials for the Fall 2020 semester of SIGNLL

-**Note: To learn more about SIGNLL and see the projects for yourself, feel free to visit our website [here](https://nbalepur.github.io/SIGNLL-Fall-2020/)**

 <br />